Chart Color Schemes

 The level of residential development activity in Metford is very low in comparison to the average area assessed nationally by AreaSearch

-Metford has seen very limited development activity, with an average of 2 approvals per year over the five-year period from 2016 to 2020, resulting in a total of 11 dwellings.
-This low level of development is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
-It is important to note that the small sample size can significantly influence annual growth and relativity statistics.
+Metford's development activity is very limited with an average of 2 approvals per year over the five-year period from 2016 to 2020, totalling 11 dwellings.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+It's important to note that the small sample size can significantly influence annual growth and relativity statistics.

-Metford's construction activity is notably lower than that of the Rest of NSW, and it falls well below national averages.
-The new development in Metford consists of 67% detached houses and 33% townhouses or apartments, marking a shift from the current housing pattern of 84% houses.
-This change suggests diminishing developable land availability and a response to evolving lifestyle preferences and housing affordability needs.
-As of 2021, Metford has approximately 1058 people per dwelling approval, indicating an established market.
-According to AreaSearch's latest quarterly estimate, Metford is projected to gain 633 residents by 2041.
+Compared to Rest of NSW, Metford shows considerably less construction activity, with development levels also below national averages.
+The new development consists of 67.0% detached houses and 33.0% townhouses or apartments, marking a shift from the current housing pattern of 84.0% houses.
+This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+Metford has approximately 1057 people per dwelling approval, indicating an established market.
+According to AreaSearch's latest quarterly estimate, Metford is projected to gain 616 residents by 2041.

 Frequently Asked Questions - Development